slds-lmu/lecture_i2ml/CONTRIBUTING.md

 - We try to keep a "dependency graph" between slide sets up to date so that it's easier to keep track of what material needs to be understood before what else.
 Please do add appropriate `%! includes:`-comments in your slides to keep this up-to-date, see also `attic/slide-dependencies.R` and `slides/slide-dependencies.pdf`.
 - We recommend usage of `{tinytex}` (install via `tinytex::install_tinytex()`)
+- Use `make install` in the slides folder to automagically install **all** the `R` packages you'll need for the slides, demos and exercises.
+See also `attic/install.R`

 ### Code Snippets: